JakubNer/az-reverse-proxy-options/README.md

 ### Setting Up API Management

-We setup our demo API Management with a single operation, one that forwards requests to `https://httpbin.org/anything`.
-We also turn off the subscription requirement:
+We setup our demo API Management with a single operation, one that forwards all requests to `https://httpbin.org/anything`.

+API Management is used to declaratively (XML) orchestrate some transformations on our requests before forwarding to the final business-logic service:

+1. deals with the JWT by extracting the `name` and setting it to the `X-Identity-Id` header
+2. reverses the payload
+3. forwards the result to a rewritten URL, namely https://httpbin.org/anything

+Our API Management setup does [1] and [2] by calling our very simple custom [JWT processing](https://github.com/JakubNer/az-reverse-proxy-options/tree/master/jwt-terminate) and [payload re-write](https://github.com/JakubNer/az-reverse-proxy-options/tree/master/rewrite-body) Azure Functions.
+These are called before the final rewrite, as per [3].

+At the very start of setting up our API Management, right after initializing the resource (which took a very long time, be patient), we turn off the subscription requirement:

 ![image-20220529144034909](.\assets\image-20220529144034909.png)